Peyton Stearns: 2021–2022: WTA Tour & major debuts

-2023: WTA Tour final, major fourth round & top 50
+2023: WTA Tour final, major fourth round and top 50

 At the inaugural ATX Open in Austin, Stearns earned her first WTA Tour win as a wildcard over qualifier Katie Boulter in a three-hour marathon.
 Next, she defeated fellow wildcard player Mirjam Björklund to reach her first tour quarterfinal, where she lost to Katie Volynets in straight sets.
 The following week, she made her main-draw debut at the WTA 1000 Indian Wells Open as a wildcard and overcame a set deficit to defeat Rebeka Masarova in the first round, before succumbing to Bianca Andreescu from a set up in the next round.

 Stearns reached her first WTA Tour singles final at the Copa Colsanitas, after defeating Rosa Vicens Mas, Elina Avanesyan, Tamara Zidanšek and Kamilla Rakhimova.
 Though she fell in three sets to defending champion Tatjana Maria in the championship match, her results at the tournament propelled her into the top 100 for the first time, at world No. 89, on April 10.
 This also ensured Stearns a direct entry into the main draw of the 2023 French Open.
 Later that month, she reached the final of the LTP Charleston Pro, losing it to compatriot Emma Navarro, in three sets.

 At the Morocco Open in Rabat, Stearns defeated Panna Udvardy and Leylah Fernandez to reach her third tour quarterfinal.
 She lost to Sloane Stephens in a third-set tiebreak, despite holding three match points.

 Ranked world No. 69 at the French Open, Stearns recorded her first top-50 win, defeating No. 49 Kateřina Siniaková.
 She immediately followed that up with her first top-20 win, defeating former champion and 17th seed, Jeļena Ostapenko, in three sets.
 She was defeated by ninth seed Daria Kasatkina, in the third round.

 At the US Open, she reached the fourth round defeating Viktoriya Tomova, Clara Tauson and Katie Boulter.
 As a result, she reached the top 50 at world No. 44, on 11 September 2023.